Why German Windows?

 German Building Regulations are also much stricter than here in the UK, so their requirements for energy efficiency and longevity of products is consequently much higher also.

 The quality of the German product is, in general, much higher.
 German manufacturing standards driven by long term legislation is the key.

 Timber and Composite Windows

 Most of our units have a life expectancy of 65-85 years and, in this time, it is very rare to have a problem.
-We believe we are the only UK window importer not have a service engineer; he would be somewhat redundant.
-We have not suffered a single service issue in the past 12 months.
 Our windows just work long term.

 For example, if you look at our composite windows, you will see how each one is made from 6 laminations of timber: 6 individual strips of timber are hot pressed together to make a very stable and strong material from which the window frames are made.